gvwilson/thirdbit/src/fiction/bear/index.md

 not when the crowd broke up,
 people running for doorways or toward the market to shelter under stall awnings.

-His humor vanished instantly when he saw the fury on Bortja's face.
+His humor vanished instantly when he saw the fury on Bortje's face.
 The leek seller  stepped off her crate, her hands bunched into fists at her sides, and spat on the cobblestones before turning and striding away.